icicleio/dns/README.md

 - [Resolver](#resolver) - Resolves the IP address for a domain name.
 - [Connector](#connector) - Connects to a host and port.

-All references to `PromiseInterface` in the documentation below are to `Icicle\Promise\PromiseInterface`, part of the promises component of [Icicle](//github.com/icicleio/Icicle).
-For more information on promises, see the [Promise API documentation](//github.com/icicleio/Icicle/wiki/Promises) for more information.
+All references to `PromiseInterface` in the documentation below are to `Icicle\Promise\PromiseInterface`, part of the promises component of [Icicle](https://github.com/icicleio/Icicle).
+For more information on promises, see the [Promise API documentation](https://github.com/icicleio/Icicle/wiki/Promises) for more information.

+Methods returning a `Generator` can be used to create a [Coroutine](https://github.com/icicleio/Icicle/wiki/Coroutines) (e.g., `new Coroutine($executor->execute(...))`) or yielded within another Coroutine (use `yield from` in PHP 7 for better performance).

 This library uses [LibDNS](//github.com/DaveRandom/LibDNS) to create and parse DNS messages.
 Unfortunately the documentation for this library is currently limited to DocComments in the source code.
 If using only the resolver and connector components of this library, there is no need to worry about how this library works.
 The executor component returns promises that are resolved with `LibDNS\Messages\Message` instances, representing the response from the DNS server.
 Using these objects is simple and will be described in the executor section below.